 For more information on the MiP Library and inclusion criteria click the “About” Tab.

-Article highlights from the update in January 2015:
+Article highlights from the update in May 2015:

-In January 2015, over 160 new entries were added to the MiP library.
+In May 2015, over 140 new entries were added to the MiP library.
 New entries include peer reviewed journal articles, PhD and MSc theses, and reports.
 Here we highlight a few articles that may be of particular interest: